 Sadly, much of the original garden was lost after the Lytes family sold the estate in 1755.
 The following years saw a series of owners and tenants occupying the Manor, and the garden disappeared as the land was farmed right up to the house.

 When the Jenner family took up residence in 1907, Sir Walter and Lady Flora created a new garden.
 The design was Arts and Crafts-inspired and featured mostly rectangular ‘rooms’ separated by yew hedges and stone walls, each reflecting a different mood or purpose.

 After Sir Walter passed the house and estate to the National Trust, it was again let to tenants.
 In 1955, Jeremy Chittenden and his wife, Biddy, took the lease.
-Both worked tirelessly over the next 45 years to transform the gardens into those we now know.
+Both worked tirelessly over the next 45 years to transform the gardens into what we see now.